sophiagavrila/credit-microservices/README.md

 # Credit Microservices
-A Spring Boot based microservices application deployed on AWS cloud, containerized and orchestrated with Docker &amp; Kubernetes.
-Designed to model the appropriate deconstruction of a banking credit/loan accounting monolith

-### *What are Microservices*?
-Microservices are a form of service-oriented architecture style wherein applications are built as a collection of different smaller services rather than one whole app.
-Microservices architecture breaks apps down into their smallest components, independent from eachother.

 Despite the many advantages of Microservices there are a fair few drawbacks to distributed architecture including complexity, operational overhead, security, and performance.
 I have created a nine-phase guide to teach you how to solve these problems through the implementation of the most widely used technologies in the industry.
 By Phase9 you will have a fully deployed, auto-scaling application with distributed tracing and performance monitoring.
 Enjoy!

 <br>